EMISSIONS MEASUREMENT AND MANAGEMENT

 • Achieved within 3 years

 Report emissions by detailed source type utilizing engineering calculation, activity factors, measurement, and emission factors.
-OVV reports Level 4 at ~45% of sources (70% needed for full Level 4).
-Anticipate OVV will be at full Level 4 over the next 3 years
+Ovintiv reports Level 4 at ~50% of sources (70% needed for full Level 4).
+At this time it is uncertain when we will achieve Company-wide performance equivalent with level 4.

 Level 5 Reporting